• Skip to primary navigation

 • Fill a cocktail shaker with ice.

-• Add the 6 shots of vodka, 1 shot of vermouth, and 4 teaspoon of pickle juice to the shaker.
+• Add the vodka, vermouth, and pickle juice to the shaker.
 Shake well until frost starts to form on the outside of the shaker, about 30 seconds.

-• Pour into 2 martini glasses.
+• Pour into 2 chilled martini glasses.
 Garnish with small pickles (optional).

 Notes